baotram204/Xbakery/README.md

     ```bash
     $db_config = [
         'host' => 'localhost',
-        'dbname' => 'xbakery_db',
+        'dbname' => 'xbakery',
         'user' => 'root',
         'password' => '',
     ];
 3. Run the SQL script to set up the database schema and populate initial data.

-4. Start the server using a local PHP environment like XAMPP or MAMP.
+4. Start the server using a local PHP environment like XAMPP, LARAGON.

 5. Access the website by navigating to http://localhost/xbakery.

+6. Access the following link http://localhost/xbakery/admin to go to the admin page with username `xiu` and password `123`.

+## Acknowledgments

+The UI images used in this project were sourced from various online resources.
+While specific links are not available, I appreciate the contributions of the creators and platforms that provided these images.